Installment 2: Who? What? Where?

 --determine what resources your identity conserves, exploits, uses, buys, sells, steals, preserves, extracts, processes or manipulates in some fashion or other.

 - Who are people that comprise your identity and how do you find those people?
 Phone book, Ouija board, prison rolls, local contacts, newspaper reporters, law firms, census tracts, retail or tax records, police?
 Military?
 Where are they?
-Warning: the internet is often not ‘real people’ so don’t be fooled by cheap
+Warning: the internet is often not ‘real people’ so don’t be fooled.

 Use of the internet should be as sparing as possible— AND NOT A PRIMARY SOURCE OF YOUR INFORMATION.